July 2025 Central Texas floods: Effectiveness of evacuation alerts

-Camp Mystic owner Dick Eastland proposed an automatic flood alert alert system after the 1987 flood, which was eventually installed.
+Camp Mystic owner Dick Eastland proposed an automatic flood alert system after the 1987 flood, which was eventually installed.
 The system was managed by a third-party contractor who went out of business in 1998.
 Citing unreliability and the possibility of false signals, the river authority decommissioned the system in 1999.
 Two days before the floods, an inspector reported the camp had a written plan to respond to natural disasters, with volunteers and camp employees being notified of these plans during training sessions.

 Focus has also fallen on the lack of an independent warning system and the lack of evacuation orders in Kerr County.
 It relied on cellphone emergency alerts, which may not work in rural areas with poor service, at night, when phones are off, or when there are no phones around: the Camp Mystic girls were not allowed to bring them.
 Also, people tend to ignore repeated phone alerts.
 Areas that did have a warning system in place, such as Comfort, had no casualties.
 Comfort has a computer-backed system costing about $60,000 that is linked to the National Weather Service by a satellite dish that can withstand violent weather; the system can be set to automatically trigger sirens when the agency declares flash flood emergencies for the area, but Comfort opts to trigger its sirens manually, when officials notice flood waters have risen past a certain point.

 In Comfort, adjacent to the Guadalupe River in Kendall County, residents were alerted to the flooding by a firehouse siren connected it to a U.S. Geological Survey sensor at Cypress Creek.
 Comal County, along with the Comal Water-Oriented Recreation District, Guadalupe County, and New Braunfels city government, funded an expanded flood siren system, which it completed in 2015.
 In 2016, the then-sheriff of Kerr County advocated for a warning system, including sirens, but other people did not want the disturbance of sirens going off accidentally, and then-Commissioner H.A.
 "Buster" Baldwin said, "I think this whole thing is a little extravagant for Kerr County, with sirens and such."
 A county commissioner noted that year that Kerr County was "probably the highest risk area in the state for flooding".
 Discussions about funding and constructing a system continued on and off until at least 2021.
-Judge Kelly said that the lack of a warning system was due to its high cost and claimed that residents were resistant to the idea for that reason.
+Kerr County Judge Rob Kelly said that the lack of a warning system was due to its high cost and claimed that residents were resistant to the idea for that reason.